 William Rowlandson is Senior Lecturer in Hispanic Studies at the University of Kent, where he has worked since 2005 following associate lectureships at the universities of Exeter and Aberdeen.

-William’s teaching and research interests are varied and have focused on two broad themes: the tension between art and politics with particular attention to the Cuban Revolution, and religious and mystical experience.
+My teaching and research interests are varied and have focused on two broad themes: the tension between art and politics with particular attention to the Cuban Revolution, and religious and mystical experience.
 These areas have at times at times seemed unrelated.
-As such, whilst he has published books and articles concerning Borges and mysticism and the mystical-poetical vision of Cuban poet José Lezama Lima, he has also published and presented on slavery, torture, the War on Terror and the history of Guantánamo.
-Likewise, whilst directing a research centre at Kent dedicated to the study of myth, with a reading group devoted to the works of Jung and an international conference on the ‘daimonic Other’, he has organised annual public events at the university with journalists, activists and film-makers presenting on Rendition, torture and Gitmo detainees.
+As such, whilst I have published books and articles concerning Borges and mysticism, Swedenborg, and the mystical-poetical vision of Cuban poet José Lezama Lima, I have also published and presented on slavery, torture, the War on Terror and the history of Guantánamo.
+Likewise, whilst directing a research centre at Kent dedicated to the study of myth, with a reading group devoted to the works of Jung and an international conference on the ‘daimonic Other’, I have organised annual public events at the university with journalists, activists and film-makers presenting on Rendition, torture and Gitmo detainees.

-He has recently published with the Swedenborg Society Imaginal Landscapes, a personal account of exploring the mystical literature of Swedenborg and Borges, and he is currently working on a book about European and US writers’ interest in the Cuban Revolution in the late 1950s and 1960s.
+In 2015 I published with the Swedenborg Society Imaginal Landscapes, a personal account of exploring the mystical literature of Swedenborg and Borges.

 I teach aspects of Latin American cultural history, the prose and poetry of Borges, Cuban literature and film of the revolutionary era.